rune/rune/README.md

   getScore: myGetScoreFunction
 })

-// When the user loses the game, inform the SDK Rune.gameOver()
+// When the player loses the game, inform the SDK Rune.gameOver()
 ```